 Dr. Andréa Proulx BScH, ND

-As a Naturopathic Doctor and Registered Acupuncturist, Dr Proulx is a highly skilled health professional who employs a Holistic approach to achieve total body wellness.
+As a Naturopathic Doctor, Dr. Proulx is a highly skilled health professional who employs a holistic approach to achieve total body wellness.
 Through a focus on hormonal health, detoxification and sports medicine, she enables patients to reach their health goals through an active and balanced lifestyle.
 Going beyond the symptoms, Dr Proulx works with patients to understand how nutrition, stress, hormones and lifestyle are linked together.
 Treatment plans focus on the core of health issues, and use nutrition, acupuncture, detoxification and herbal medicine to achieve optimum results.

 Dr Proulx holds a degree in Naturopathic Medicine from the Canadian College of Naturopathic Medicine and a Bachelor of Sciences with honours from Queen’s University in addition to being a registered and licensed acupuncturist.
 She currently works in two busy clinics in Ottawa in both English et en français.
 Dr Proulx is an active member of her community.
 By combining her passion for health, sport and education, she volunteers in many capacities in local organisations as well as plays competitive sport.
-Dr Proulx teaches Biological Chemistry, Body Metabolism and Fitness and Sports Nutrition at The Institute of Holistic Nutrition’s Ottawa Campus.
+Dr. Proulx teaches Understanding Lab Diagnostics in Clinical Practice in the Institute of Holistic Nutrition’s Continuing Education Department.

 BC 001 Biological Chemistry